Azure-Samples/media-services-v3-java/ContentProtection/BasicWidevine/README.md

   - azure-media-services
 ---

-# BasicAESClearKey
+# BasicWidevine

-This sample demonstrates how to create a transform with built-in AdaptiveStreaming preset, submit a job, create a ContentKeyPolicy using a secret key, associate the ContentKeyPolicy with StreamingLocator, get a token and print a url for playback in Azure Media Player.
-When a stream is requested by a player, Media Services uses the specified key to dynamically encrypt your content with AES-128 and Azure Media Player uses the token to decrypt.
+This sample demonstrates how to create a transform with built-in AdaptiveStreaming preset, submit a job, create a ContentKeyPolicy with Widevine configuration using a predefined secret key, associate the ContentKeyPolicy with StreamingLocator, get a token and print a url for playback in a Widevine Player.
+When a user requests Widevine-protected content, the player application requests a license from the Media Services license service.
+If the player application is authorized, the Media Services license service issues a license to the player.
+A Widevine license contains the decryption key that can be used by the client player to decrypt and stream the content.

 ## Prerequisites